2002 NCAA Division I men's basketball championship game: Game summary

 The Maryland Terrapins completed the task they set out to do one year earlier by defeating the Indiana Hoosiers, 64–52.
 Maryland led virtually the entire game except for a brief point with 9:50 left in the basketball game when Indiana took a 44–42 lead.
 Maryland answered the Hoosier run and ended the game with a 22–8 run to bring home the school's first and coach Gary Williams' only men's basketball National Championship.
 Senior Juan Dixon was named the tournament's Most Outstanding Player (MOP).

 Aftermath

+Each team has not reached the NCAA championship game since the end of this game.
+Each have also not made it past the Sweet Sixteen since 2002; Davis was let go after the 2005–06 season.

-On November 19, 2012, Maryland would join the Big Ten Conference becoming the 13th member to join the conference.
+On November 19, 2012, Maryland would join the Big Ten Conference, becoming the 13th member to join the conference.
 Since Indiana was already in the Big Ten Conference, the two teams would later become conference foes and end up facing each other at least once every year.